graphql/graphql-over-http/spec/GraphQLOverHTTP.md

 If the server failed unexpectedly, it MUST respond with the appropriate `5xx` status code.

-If a client is not authorized to access any of the requested fields, the server MUST respond with status code `403` (Forbidden) and not return any `data`.
 If only some requested fields are restricted, and the server can provide at least partial `data`, the response MUST have status code `200` (OK) and include `errors` as part of the GraphQL response.